-Sets the load balancing method for a group where the probability of forwarding a connection to an active server is inversely proportional to the average time it takes to respond; the smaller the response time, the more conections the server will receive.
+Specifies a load balancing method for the group where the probability of passing a connection to an active server is inversely proportional to its average response time; the smaller it is, the more connections the server will receive.

-connect The directive accounts for the average time to establish the connection. first_byte The directive uses the average time to receive the first byte of the response. last_byte The directive uses the average time to receive the entire response.
+connect The directive accounts for the average connection establishment time. first_byte The directive uses the average time to receive the first byte of the response. last_byte The directive uses the average time to receive the complete response.

-factor Serves the same purpose as $response_time_factor~(PRO)$ and overrides it if set. account Specifies a condition variable that controls which connections should be included in the calculation.
-The average is updated only if the condition variable for the connection isn't "" or "0". i Note By default, probes aren't included in the calculation; combining the \$up-stream_probe variable with account allows to include them or even exclude everything else.
+factor Serves the same function as $response_time_factor~(PRO)$ and overrides it if the parameter is set. account Specifies a condition variable that controls which connections are accounted for in the calculation.
+The average value is updated only if the connection's condition variable is not equal to "" or "0".
+By default, probes are not included in the calculation; combining the \$up-stream_probe variable with account allows including them or even excluding everything else.

-The respective moving averages, adjusted for factor and account, are also presented as connect_time, first_byte_time, and last_byte_time in the health object of the server among the stream upstream metrics in the API.
+The current values are presented as connect_time, first_byte_time, and last_byte_time in the server's health object among the upstream metrics in the API.